dinanathsj29/css3-fundamentals-tutorial/README.md

 - The margin is `Space outside/around an element`, Margin represents the `space between elements`
 - Margin values are not calculated as part of an elements total width
 - The margins do `not have a background-color`, it is `completely transparent`
+- `Margin is outside` and Padding is inside
 - Margin can be defined either to Top, Right, Bottom, Left or to each side of an element

 > **Syntax & Example**: